FLASH 1.0: A Software Framework for Rapid Parallel Deployment and Enhancing Host Code Portability in Heterogeneous Computing: FLASH Architecture

 The main pattern is a dynamic command processor with a task queue.
 Each submission generates an N-dimensional index table where the dimension is defined by the \textit{defer} or \textit{exec} methods.
 The indexing strategy is similar to existing work and is dictated by the parameters passed into the \textit{defer}, or \textit{exec} methods, in turn creating a Cartesian product of points and cycling through each combination during the execution of the kernels.
 The indices are generated pre-execution and are atomically or non-atomically accessed by the kernels via the kernel-side interface.
-Because atomic operations are expensive, additional space (padding) on the index tables is added for kernels whose correctness is not affected by repeated calls to a work-item.
-If kernel correctness can be maintained, the CPU runtime can run in a non-atomic mode to improve performance for kernels with little work per work item combination.
+Because atomic operations are expensive, additional space (padding) on the index tables is added for kernels whose correctness is not affected by repeated calls to a work item.
+If kernel correctness can be maintained, the CPU runtime can run in a non-atomic mode to improve performance for kernels with little work-per-work item combination.
 The kernel-side interface is quite simple and intuitive.
 The CPU runtime provides one kernel-side method to retrieve the N indices of the current work item.
-The method is a free function accessor taking as input the dimension of the index that needs to be returned.
+The method is a free function accessor taking the dimension of the index that needs to be returned as input.
 Since the CPU runtime (along with the other device runtimes) are singletons, a multi-threaded application will serialize the work making the free function thread-safe.
-See Table \ref{tab:AVAIL_RT} for selecting the CPU runtime.